 The recently-crowned Emperor of the Central African Empire, Marshal Jean-Bedel Bokassa, has been in Libreville, the capital of Gabon.

-The recently-crowned Emperor of the Central African Empire, Marshal Jean-Bedel Bokassa, has been in Libreville, the capital of Gabon.
+Background: The recently-crowned Emperor of the Central African Empire, Marshal Jean-Bedel Bokassa, has been in Libreville, the capital of Gabon.
 He was the guest of President Omar Bongo, and attended celebrations marking the 10th anniversary of the founding of the nation's only political party and the opening of a monument to its first President, Leon M'ba.

 SYNOPSIS: After Emperor Bokassa's plane completed the journey form the Central African Empire to Gabon and touched down in the capital, Libreville, the African continent's only emperor was greeted by the President of Gabon, Omar Bongo and his entourage, including a girl who presented the imperial visitor with a large bouquet.
 He was visiting to share in the nation's celebrations of the founding, in 1968, of the ruling Democratic Party of Gabon.